-Month Assessment Activity September ULPs Check ULP in new academic year that Goals, Strategies, and Measures are current; and that Goals align with/are linked to MCC's Strategic Plan.
-September ACE/SLO's Input your Fall Matrix, prior to data collection, into SPOL.
-Complete your Annual ACE/SLO Report for the academic year just completed in SPOL.
-Late October/Early November ULPs Create next year's ULP based on this year's ULP in SPOL.
-November Program Review Complete Program Review for academic year just completed within SPOL.
-December/January ACE/SLOs Post/submit your Fall ACE/SLO data to SPOL and SPOL will show results.
+Month Assessment Activity September ULPs Check ULP for new academic year that Goals, Strategies, and Measures are current; and that Goals align with/are linked to MCC's strategic plan.
+September ACE/SLOs Submit Fall Matrix prior to data collection to IE (Tom Proctor) for posting to ACE/SLO library on MCC's SharePoint site.
+Complete Annual ACE/SLO report for academic year just completed in the drop-down template in current year's ULP.
+Late October/Early November ULPs November Current academic year's ULP is rolled over as the basis on which to create the future year's ULP.
+November Program Review Complete Program Review for academic year just completed in dropdown template in current year's ULP.
+December/January ACE/SLOs Submit Fall ACE/SLO data to IE (Tom Proctor) for posting to ACE/SLO library on MCC's SharePoint site.
 May-Mid September ULPs Complete entries for all end-of-year Results for each Strategy for academic year ending in August.